-To receive credit for ENGL 353, you must achieve a minimum grade of 50 percent on each assignment and a course composite grade of at least “D” (50 percent).
+To receive credit for ENGL 353, you must achieve a minimum grade of 50 percent on each assignment and a composite grade of at least D (50 percent) on the course.
 The weighting of the course assignments is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 The materials for this course are available entirely online through the ENGL 353 main course page and Digital Reading Room (DRR).